Electric cars – the ultimate guide

 The Prius has traditionally been used by many ride-sharing drivers (like Uber) in urban centres, as it’s very economical for city driving.
 When going at low speeds with lots of stop-starting, only the electric motor is used.

 Hybrids offer the best of both worlds.
-You get some of the tax benefits associated with electrics, and the performance and range associated with all-fossil fuel models.
 Unlike electric cars, the downside of hybrids is that they still pollute (although not as much as standard petrol/ diesel cars).

 To refuel them, you fill the tank with petrol or diesel at a filling station, like with any all-fossil fuel vehicle.
 The electric motor charges itself through regenerative braking and the engine itself.